mech/Notes/JavaScript/FRP/redux.md

 > Finally, nothing per se prevents you from mutating your Redux state tree.
 It is actively discouraged, and you will lose a lot of debugging benefits if you mutate your data, but for performance critical pieces you can write impure reducers that mutate the state in place.
 (Only do that if you're sure that's where the lag comes from—not likely to be an issue in real apps.)

+Each reducer computes a separate piece of state, which is then all composed together to form the whole application.

 **Things not to do in reducer:**

 * Don't perform side effects like API calls and routing transitions.
 These should happen before an action is dispatched. (middleware??)